AI Workshop: learn to build apps with AI →

 I wrote about how to upload an image to S3.

-After I had the S3 bucket ready, and the image was uploaded and then the URL was stored in my database, I realized the image was not accessible publicly in read mode.
+After I had the S3 bucket ready, and the image was uploaded and then the URL was stored in my database, I realized the image was not publicly accessible for reading.

 The image was there, but could not be seen by anyone.